blewis1014/Twitter-Disinformation/README.md

 Questions to answer:
 * How many tweets did you gather?
+* What was the time range of the tweets you gathered?
 * How many different accounts posted those tweets?
 * How many tweets did you discover for each domain?
   * To answer this question, create a bar chart showing the number of tweets per domain.